 VoIP in India has been a point of discussion for a long time now.
-We will try to answer what is allowed and what’s not.
+We will try to explain what’s allowed and what’s not.

-- Cost-effective- Cheaper, compared to the normal PSTN voice calls
+- Cost-effective – cheaper than the normal PSTN voice calls.

-In India, the Internet service providers (ISPs) are not allowed to have interconnection with PSTN/PLMN networks TRAI Guidelines, which means IP based VoIP calls cannot be mixed with PSTN call i.e traditional landline and mobile calls.
+In India, Internet Service Providers (ISPs) are not allowed to interconnect with PSTN/PLMN networks under TRAI guidelines, meaning IP-based VoIP calls cannot be mixed with PSTN calls, i.e., traditional landline and mobile calls.

-According, to the TRAI regulation, following services are allowed-
+According to TRAI regulations, the following services are allowed:

-- Inbound international VoIP calls – As international calls do not come under the purview of TRAI, international inbound calls terminating in VoIP devices in India are permitted.
-You can start a VoIP based International inbound call center in India
+- Inbound international VoIP calls – as TRAI does not govern international calls, inbound international calls terminating in VoIP devices are permitted in India.
+You can start an international VoIP-based inbound call center in India.

-- International outbound calls – As international VoIP outbound calls that originate in India are legal, one can start a VoIP based International outbound call centers in India
+- International outbound calls – as outbound international VoIP calls that originate in India are legal, you can start a VoIP-based international outbound call center in India.

 What is not permitted in India?

-- Calls from a traditional landline/mobile to a VoIP device in India – As intermixing of VoIP and PSTN call is not permitted, this is not legal in India
+- Calls from a traditional landline or mobile device to a VoIP device in India – intermixing VoIP and PSTN calls is illegal in India.

-If you want to start VoIP based domestic call center for calling PSTN phones, as per TRAI guideline, this is not permitted in India.
+According to TRAI guidelines, starting a VoIP-based domestic call center for calling PSTN phones is not permitted in India.

-Ozonetel pure cloud model is completely built around PSTN, there is no VoIP involved.
+Ozonetel’s pure cloud model is built completely around PSTN; there is no VoIP involved.

-Ozonetel’s Hybrid solution allows businesses to take advantage of VoIP while working within the regulations.
-Ozonetel installs the gateway at customer premises connected to the LAN (no internet route), that converts the calls to VoIP and connects to the agent phones.
-Only the reporting is external, linked with the cloud architecture.
+Ozonetel’s hybrid solution allows businesses to take advantage of VoIP while working within TRAI regulations.
+Ozonetel installs the gateway on customer premises and connects to the LAN (no internet route), which converts the calls to VoIP and connects to agents’ phones.
+Only the reporting is external and linked with the cloud architecture.
 All the benefits of a cloud call center solution are available within the premise itself.